dapr/proposals/20250422-BRS-workflow-versioning.md

 specifically detail the convention(s) previously articulated, how each of the SDKs accommodate this and how this is implicated across the various other emergent features of Dapr Workflows.

+## Developer Experience
+Primarily in response to the [counterproposal](https://github.com/dapr/proposals/pull/92), I wanted to add this section to clarify what I intend the developer experience to be like and to respond to some of the criticisms raised there about this proposal.
+Having a different type for each workflow is cited as the primary drawback for my approach and I want to share a few key reasons why I disagree.

+### Transparent Versioning
+As a guiding principal, I don't think the workflow itself should direct versioning at all.
+If a newer type of a workflow is available in the application, the SDK should source and utilize it without needing developer intervention.
+There should be no opportunity for "magical strings" or the cognitive burden of the developer trying to revisit a workflow a few weeks later trying to figure out how their workflow works and thinking through some complex versioning scheme.

+My proposal makes this really simple - by default (though this can certainly be a configurable convention), when you want to create a new version of a workflow, create a new type and increment the numerical suffix.
+During app startup, notify the workflow registration that you want to opt into versionining and that's it.
+How it happens is left as an exercise to the interplay between the SDK and the runtime and there is no complex branching logic required.

+### Avoid Mandating Subject-matter Expertise
+Our documentation discusses the Dapr Workflow implementation atop the event source log and the consequential importance of putting deterministic logc in the workflows and non-deterministic logic in activities because of the replay boundary, but the concept doesn't require that developers be subject-matter experts on the implications of it because our API largely insulates them from any of the details.
+My approach continues in this vein - by adopting the philosophy of "when you've deployed a workflow to production, leave that version alone", it's implied that there's something about the workflow itself that should not be messed with and the transition to newer versions is magically handled.

+Introducing in-file workflow versioning will require that developers suddenly grow dramatically more familiar about the deterministic implications of writing these workflows than they need be today.
+A rich understanding of the implications of changing how inputs are passed into activities for the replay capability would be essential to preventing foreseeable bugs as developers versioned their workflows.
+The counterproposal glosses over this by suggesting that the important boundary is only in the invocation of the other activities and child workflows, and that's only part of the picture.

+### Simplified Testing
+Testing plays a significant role in the development of modern applications.
+With my proposal, one can conceivably mock the various elements of the workflow SDK and trivially validate the end-to-end behavior for each version of the workflow just as they would any other method.

+Writing tests for what will increasingly evolve into multiple sets of switch statements makes testing increasingly complicated and risks subtle bugs arising from untested edge cases.

+### Type-Validated Explicitness
+By using distinct types, (and in some languages more than others), we can leverage the compiler to catch common errors at build time.
+We don't have to wait until runtime to discover only after runtime failures that some specified version isn't actually available in the app (potentially introducing migration bugs that require still more accommodating version branches).

+### Simplified Observability
+The upcoming workflow tools on the CLI will provide much more transparent insight into what workflows and activities have run in any given execution.
+Using my proposal, the versions can be derived from the value saved in the workflow metadata and trivially noted in the execution history.
+Relying exclusively on runtime logic in the workflows themselves will give no information to the developer about what version of any given workflow was actually running at any given point.

 ## Benefits
+In short, I believe my proposal is much simpler for a developer to consume and utilize than what's covered in the counterproposal.
+Opt into versioning during app startup and when you want to create a new version of a workflow, create a duplicate of the existing type, name it per the configured convention and author it as you will.

+All the routing complexities are fully managed by the SDK and the runtime and the developer needn't be concerned with any of the many possible pitfalls that might surround an in-file editing approach.
+Documentation around the concept wouldn't necessitate more than a paragraph and some examples and the idea would trivially slot into the existing Dapr Workflow concept.

 The implementation here is simple and sets up a starting point for a more elaborate versioning approach using patching and/or feature flags.
 I believe it also enables Josh's proposal for workflow re-runs atop this routed solution to solve the underlying workflow type mismatch possibility inherent to his proposal.
 Finally, it also provides a solution